-If at any time an agency has a question, follow-up question or would like to request information not identified in the ACP, these may be submitted via phone, E-mail, or meeting, as requested by the agency.
-These requests should be submitted to the Project Permitting Manager or Project Agency Liaison.
+Agencies can submit follow-up questions and information requests not identified in the ACP via phone, e-mail, or in a meeting.
+These requests should be submitted to the Project Agency Liaison.

 3.3 Agency Communication Log

 Invenergy will maintain an agency communication log to include letters, meeting notes, call logs, and/or emails where substantive information has been discussed or received.
 The agency communication log will be used to inform project progress reports described below.